Preventing School Threats

 Other School Threats

 Over time we started looking at more than just threats that were called in.
 We realized if we could prevent other threats, our solution would protect more students.
-The two other threats that we were seeing were social media threats and notes left in schools (mostly in bathrooms).
+The other threats we were seeing were email threats, social media threats, and notes left in schools (mostly in bathrooms).
 We looked at several technologies for the social media solution but found that the main solution was to track keywords on social media posts.
 Social media companies became concerned that if they let law enforcement monitor all keywords on their platform and if young users found out, they would stop using the platform.
 As a result, social media companies stopped sharing that data without the user giving written permission.
 As you can imagine, no teenager or adult is going to agree to let you monitor them.
 The products that were in the market that did keyword searches started to lose customers because of social media companies cutting them off.

 Addressing the notes left in school was a different problem.
 Most solutions today put cameras outside of the bathrooms, and if a note is left in a restroom, the school goes through the videos to determine who was in the restroom before the note was discovered.